ragtag/spin/README.md

 ## about this fork

-This is a fork of wdbm/spin, but versions after 0.3.0 of spin have very little left of the original code as Ubuntu 18.04 has implemented support for almost everything that spin.py used to do, except palm rejection and dissabling the touchpad.
+This is a fork of wdbm/spin, but versions after 0.3.0 of spin have very little left of the original code as Ubuntu 18.04 has implemented support for almost everything that spin.py used to do, except palm rejection.

 Known issues: